abiosbug/Jilted/README.md

 # Jilted
 _Collection of adjustments done to the Jilted_
+⚠️ This is still very much work in progress, dont expect to be able to just copy paste yolol and have what's listed below ⚠️
+_A lot of information is still missing, screenshots, part lists, build info, field names, etc
+I started this repo for debugging YOLOL as it became unwieldly in-game: no search, no syntax checks, nothing to debug complicated setups.
+Having all yolol code, memory variables and relay variables in one folder, working with vscode and the yolol extension has already helped a lot!_

 ## Purpose & Background
 This repo serves as a blueprint to keep track of the things I adjusted during my work on the Jilted.